Kern County rolls out master plan for Hart Park improvements

 Opponents of the idea said making people pay would compromise the very nature of Hart Park as a recreational haven for all citizens — especially poorer families.

-"I'm excited about the prospect of a better park," said Parks and Rec.
-Commissioner Gary Bray, who sounded supportive of the goal of humanely removing hundreds of ferrel cats from the park.
+"I'm excited about the prospect of a better park," said Parks and Rec Commissioner Gary Bray, who sounded supportive of the goal of humanely removing hundreds of feral cats from the park.

 All four commissioners appeared enthusiastic about Alsop's plan.